SigNoz/signoz.io/docs/install/kubernetes/aws.md

 ## Prerequisites

 - Managed nodes - Linux.
-Faragate is not offically supported
+Fargate is not offically supported
 - You must have an EKS cluster

 <CommonPrerequisites />